Conformal link prediction for false discovery rate control: Methodology

-It is assumed that we have at hand a \textit{link prediction} function $g: V \times V \times \cZ \rightarrow \R$ (henceforth called \textit{scoring} function), which takes as input a pair $(i,j)$ and an observation $z \in \cZ$ and returns a \textit{score} $S_{i,j} \in \R$, estimating how likely it is that $i$ is connected to $j$.
+Let $g: \cZ \rightarrow \R^{n \times n}$ be a \textit{scoring} function, that takes as input an observation $z \in \cZ$, which is a tuple consisting of an adjacency matrix, a covariate matrix, and a sampling matrix as described in Section \ref{lp:sec:setup}, and returns a \textit{score} matrix $(S_{i,j})_{1 \leq i,j \leq n} \in \R^{n \times n}$, with $S_{i,j}$ estimating how likely it is that $i$ is connected to $j$.
+A scoring function amounts to a link prediction algorithm (also returning in general an indicator of the relevance of an edge between $i$ and $j$ for any pair of nodes $(i,j)$) and in the sequel we use the two terms exchangeably.
 The score does not have to be in $[0,1]$: for instance, $S_{i,j}$ can be the number of common neighbors between $i$ and $j$.

-To obtain a set of edges with FDR below $\alpha$, we borrow from the literature on knockoffs and conformal inference \citep{weinstein2017power, bates2023testing} to formulate the following idea: some of the observed false edges can be used as a reference set, by comparing the score for a pair in the test set to scores computed on false edges to determine if it is likely to be a false positive.
-Effectively, we will declare as edges the pairs that have a test score higher than a cut-off $\hat t$ computed from the reference set and depending on the level $\alpha$.
-In detail, the steps are as follows: \begin{enumerate} \item Build a set of false edges by sampling uniformly from $\DtrNull$.
-We call this set $\Dcal$ and we refer to it as a \textit{reference set};
+To obtain a set of edges with FDR below $\alpha$, we borrow from the literature on conformal $p$-values \citep{bates2023testing, marandon22a} to formulate the following idea: some of the observed false edges can be used as a reference set, by comparing the score for a node pair in the test set to scores computed on false edges to determine if it is likely to be a false positive.
+Effectively, we will declare as edges the pairs that have a test score higher than a cut-off $\hat t$ computed from the calibration set and depending on the level $\alpha$.
+In detail, the steps are as follows: \begin{enumerate} \item Build a reference set $\Dcal$ of false edges by sampling uniformly without replacement from the set of observed false edges $\cDNull$